 - Cost per customer – Find out how much each customer costs to support.
 With this intelligence, you can set your SaaS pricing to optimize profitability.
 In addition, you can use this insight to figure out what customer segments offer the highest ROI so that you can add similar clients to your portfolio.

-- Cost per product feature – See what it costs to build, maintain, and run a feature, as well as its usage statistics.
+- Cost per product feature – See what it costs to build, maintain, and run a feature and its usage statistics.
 This information can help you decide which features to add to which pricing tier, which ones to repurpose or decommission, and how to price the feature for profit.

 - Cost per development team – View and test your development team’s efficiency (s) against others in your organization or industry.